345 Highland Avenue, Cheshire, CT

 Clinical Director Children & Family Services

-Clinical Director of In-Home & Community Services
+Clinical Director of Operations

-As a clinical supervisor Becky brings years of clinical expertise derived from years working within Yale Intensive in home child-adolescent psychiatric services, Department of Mental Health & Addiction Services, the Connecticut Juvenile Training School, and outpatient clinical practice.
+Becky brings years of clinical expertise derived from years working within Yale Intensive in home child-adolescent psychiatric services, Department of Mental Health & Addiction Services, the Connecticut Juvenile Training School, and outpatient clinical practice.
 Becky is a certified Nurtured Heart Approach® trainer and incorporates this approach into her clinical intervention, Becky's work with children and families is rooted in empathy, compassion, and non-judgment.
 Becky strives to create a safe, collaborative and supportive environment where our individuals feel comfortable exploring their thoughts and feelings, and where they can develop the skills and tools they need to thrive.

 Supervising Clinician